tamagui/tamagui/README.md

 To do so, run the site, first in development to test if it works entirely at runtime:

 ```
-# Make sure you have run `yarn watch` before you excute this command.
+# Make sure you have run `yarn watch` before you execute this command.

 yarn site
 ```